 As in many areas of human endeavor, practice is indispensable to improving one's writing to the level expected of professional people.
-Absences from class will affect your progress negatively.
-Second, instruction during class may be spontaneous to meet specific needs as they arise and I will not repeat that material for the benefit of absentees.
+Absences from class thus affect progress negatively.
+Second, participation is an intentional aspect of the course to vary the learning strategies.
+Third, instruction during class may be spontaneous to meet needs as they arise and the material taught at that time will not necessarily be re-capped.